+3 class hours, 3 credits.
 An introduction to the interrelationships between art, technology, science and engineering.
+Prerequisite: HUMN 201 or 202.

 HUMN 407 Literature of Leadership

 This course analyzes the various positions taken throughout history regarding the responsibilities of the leader.
 Topics to be covered include: the rise to power, theory versus practice in the use of authority, "right authority" versus its abuse, and how societies deal with leaders who have gone astray.